lsst-dm/dmtn-094/index.rst

 and redirect them to CILogon.
 They may select either NCSA as their Identity Provider or an associated external federated identity.
-CILogon executes the login, ultimately returning information about who the user is at NCSA to the token proxy through CILogon's OpenID Connect interface, and an identity token with the proper `identity token claims
+CILogon executes the login, ultimately returning information about who the user is at NCSA to the token proxy through CILogon's OpenID Connect interface as well as an identity token with the proper `identity token claims
 <#identity-token-claims>`__.
 The token proxy, through the `token issuer <#token-issuer>`__
 component, will then reissue the token with the same claims but with a 24-hour lifetime.